OpenRailAssociation/osrd/core/scripts/README.md

 Some scripts can interact with production environments.
 This requires a gateway cookie.
 It can be obtained by visiting the web UI and looking for a `"gateway": "..."` cookie.
 It should then be placed in a .env file containing `GATEWAY_COOKIE="..."`

+Files can be formatted with `uv run ruff format`.